RitvijSrivastava/learning_go/README.md

 # Learning Go

-This repo golds code for all the files I created while learning/trying golang.
+This repo holds code for all the files I created while learning/trying golang.

 > Work-in-progress